SathiyaGirinathan/FullCreative/Multithreading/README.md

 1) IllegalThreadStateException
 2) IllegalArgumentException

-How to stop executing a thread?
+How to prevent executing a thread?
 -----
 These are the methods: yield(), join(), sleep();
 1) public static native void yield()